-- Individual business only (not group). - Assurances with a mortality and/or critical illness element only, not investment-only products. - UK business, but small volumes of non-domestic business may be included. - Underwritten policies issued at normal premium rates; however: - The Committee is keen to also produce high-level results for rated lives it would therefore prefer ALL data to be submitted, with a rated/non-rated indicator. - Similarly, we are keen to receive data for guaranteed acceptance policies for future analysis; provided these are clearly identified as such. - Policies subject to exclusions can be included in data submissions, or excluded; however offices are requested to apply this consistently in particular between in force records and claims.
-Please advise which approach you use. - Direct business, gross of reinsurance. - Single life and Joint life first event policies; Joint life second death policies should be excluded.
+- Individual business only (not group). - Term assurances that pay out on mortality (incl. terminal illness) and/or critical illness and whole of life policies that pay out on mortality (incl. terminal illness, if applicable) but not investment-only products. - UK business, but small volumes of non-domestic business may be included. - Underwritten term assurances policies issued at normal premium rates; however the Committee is still keen to receive all data relating to both underwritten and guaranteed acceptance business; both term assurances and whole of life assurances; and both non-rated and rated lives provided all data is clearly identified. - · Direct business, gross of reinsurance. - Single life and joint life first event policies; joint life second death policies should be excluded.